lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 for a man and sometimes against him."

-Indeed, has it not been asserted by one that: "This is a nobler game than chess, for the backgammon player acknowl- edges predestination and the divine will, but the chess player denies them like a dissenter!"
+Indeed, has it not been asserted by one that: "This is a nobler game than chess, for the backgammon player acknowledges predestination and the divine will, but the chess player denies them like a dissenter!"

 In Rome, among the Christian antiquities, there is a marble